 SECOND, naturalistic panpsychism is presumably committed to the notion that things like tables and chairs are conscious.
 This is absurd.Absurdity is a lame, inductively disconfirmed and psychologistic truth-criterion.
 One tends to invoke it when unable to think up a decisive or indeed any argument against something with which one reflexively disagrees.

 But no, naturalistic panpsychism isn't saying that tables and chairs have minds.
 It is their constituents that are posited [on the panpsychist analysis] to be bits of uninteresting and minimally organised what-it's-likeness.
 Effectively they're just aggregates.
-In fact tables and chairs qua tables and chairs have no mind-independent existence; though, lest this claim be misunderstood, it should be noted that light reflected from the humanly-engineered distribution of matter and energy in the local environment naturally leads our mind/brains to carve up their resultant world-simulations in this particular way.
+In fact tables and chairs qua tables and chairs have no mind-independent existence; though, lest this claim be misunderstood, it should be noted that light reflected from the humanly-engineered distribution of matter and energy in the local extra-cranial environment naturally leads our mind/brains to carve up their resultant world-simulations in this particular way.
 Humanly-constructed categories or otherwise, items of furniture lack the functional and/or phenomenologically-bound integrity prerequisite of minds.
-Critically, they don't form the QM-coherent states needed for experiential manifolds.
-In a monistic panpsychist world, our linguistic terms for furniture are just picking out distributed fields of brute what-it's-likeness instead.
+Critically, they don't form the quantum-coherent states needed for experiential manifolds and classically inexplicable phenomenally bound objects.
+In a monistic idealist world, our linguistic terms for furniture are just picking out distributed fields of brute what-it's-likeness instead.

 This sounds daft.
 But ascribing what-it's-likeness to constituents of tables isn't much dafter than its ad hoc ascription to complicated lumps of cellular porridge.
 Their elemental primitives are the same in each case.